 “Right on!”
 One of the three jocks exclaimed as they jostled each other back and forth as they made their way around the corner of the hallway towards the school’s main entrance.
 Shaking his head Kevin turned his attention to the now mystified Daniel who was smoothing out his short black hair and adjusting his thick rimmed glasses.

-“You ok… Danny?”
+“You okay?
+Danny?”
 Daniel grimaced slightly and Kevin cursed himself for using the probably not-so affectionate nickname that had just been bestowed upon the recovering nerd.
-Making a mental note to avoid such mistakes in the future he shrugged off his worries.
+Making a mental note to avoid such mistakes in the future, Kevin shrugged off his worries.
 It probably wouldn’t be much of a problem due to the fact that the two had barely said two words to each other since the school-year had begun.
-Daniel was always busy trying to be invisible, usually succeeding in this endeavor he was face first in his sketchbook.
-During one of these moments Kevin had spied a glance and had discovered, with only a small amount of surprise, that Daniel had quite a talent for sketching.
+Daniel tended to stay busy mastering the art of invisibility.
+Face planted in his sketchbook, he usually succeeded in this endeavor.
+During one of these moments, Kevin had spied a glance and had discovered, with only a small amount of surprise, that Daniel had quite a talent for sketching.

 “Honestly, I have no idea but I’m glad I could help.”
 Kevin shrugged and leaned up against the lockers with Daniel, seeing him relax by the second.
 After a few moments of crowd watching, the awkward pair’s attention was caught by the mousy Max Caulfield as she warily made her way through the light crowd.
 Kevin rarely saw Max without her earbud headphones in when she shuffled her way through the halls, her camera bag bouncing lightly behind her.